 - How can I ensure my company is operating with values and not with unconscious biases?

 - What can I do to make a difference?

 - How can I be anti-racist?

-- How do we incorporate DEI into culture and values?
+- How do we incorporate DEI (Diversity, Equity & Inclusion) into culture and values?